openbitlab/srvcheck/README.md

 ```
 install --help
      --active-set <active_set_number> number of the validators in the active set (tendermint chain) [default is the number of active validators]
+     --admin <@username> the admin telegram username that is interested to new governance proposals (tendermint)
  -a  --validator-address <address> enable checks on block production
  -b  --block-time <time> expected block time [default is 60 seconds]
      --branch <name> name of the branch to use for the installation [default is main]